crypto-org-chain/chain-docs/docs/wallets/mainnet-address-generation.md

 - Supported OS: Linux, Mac OS and Windows
 - Pre-requisite: Ledger Hardware Wallet

-::: tip Crypto.org Chain Ledger Application Is In Development Mode The Crypto.org Chain Ledger Application is available on Ledger Live under development mode only.
+::: tip: Crypto.org Chain Ledger Application Is In Development Mode The Crypto.org Chain Ledger Application is available on Ledger Live under development mode only.
 It is under review by the Ledger team.
 :::